maxgalli/SingleHiggsCombinations/README.md

 - **Custom tasks**: Extends DHI tasks with additional functionality
 - **Analysis-specific workflows**: Tailored for Single Higgs combinations

+> **⚠️ Known Issue**: The inference tool examples and HelloWorld task do not work with Combine v10.3.1 due to segmentation faults in RooFit's compilation system.
+If you encounter crashes, see the [Using DHI Default Versions](#using-dhi-default-versions) section to switch to the tested v9.1.0.

 ## Repository Structure

 ```